-Accounts Receivable and Allowance for Doubtful Accounts.
+Accounts Receivable.
 Accounts receivable represent customer obligations, which include base monthly, quarterly, and annual rentals due under the terms of each respective customer's lease and equipment sales.
-The carrying amount of accounts receivable is reduced by an allowance that reflects management's best estimate of amounts that will not be collected.
-The allowance for doubtful accounts was \$162,739 and \$11,759 as of December 31, 2022 and 2021, respectively.
+The carrying amount of accounts receivable is reduced by an allowance for credit losses.
+Gross accounts receivable were \$37,812,925 and \$15,814,867 as of December 31, 2023 and December 31, 2022, respectively.